Marie Louise Gonzaga: Death and legacy

 The great effort put into the stabilization of the economy and the subsequent political disaster rapidly affected the health of the queen, who was suffering from fever, severe weight loss, constant coughing and a permanently bleeding nose.
-She was dying and knew towards the end, she would be unable to fulfil at least a few of her ambitious but nearly impossible plans.
-Lying on her deathbed, she forbade the servants and guards to call for her husband, who was then busy taking part in an important Parliament session.
-Marie Louise died unexpectedly in Warsaw on 10 May 1667 and was buried in Kraków at Wawel Cathedral.
-John II Casimir, shocked by the sudden death of his wife and in deep grief, abdicated the Polish-Lithuanian throne a year later as he was not able by himself to cope with the heavy burden of responsibility of a Polish-Lithuanian ruler.
+Lying on her deathbed, she ordered the servants and guards to not call for her husband, who was then busy taking part in an important Parliament session.
+Marie Louise died in Warsaw on 10 May 1667 and was buried in Kraków at Wawel Cathedral.
+John II Casimir, shocked by the sudden death of his wife and, in deep grief, abdicated the Polish-Lithuanian throne a year later.

 Marie Louise founded the first Polish newspaper, Merkuriusz Polski (The Polish Mercury, 1661), and the first Polish convent of the Order of the Visitation of Holy Mary (1654).
 She supported Tito Livio Burattini, an Italian polymath (one of the first Egyptologists), who also designed "flying machines".
-He lived in Poland since the early 1650s.
+He lived in Poland from the early 1650s.
 As a former salonist in France, she opened a literary salon in Poland, the first in the country.
-She was the patron of the next king and grand duke, John III Sobieski, who would follow the example of trying to reform the Commonwealth's legal system, also without major success.
+She was the patron of the next king and grand duke, John III Sobieski, who would follow the example of trying to reform the Commonwealth's legal system, also without success.

-Rumours pointed her out as the mother of her successor as queen and grand duchess, Marie Casimire, through adultery, but there is no confirmation to these rumours.
-She certainly had a close relationship with Marie Casimire, whom she educated on political matters and according to Robert Nisbet Bain, spoiled her in the process.
-After Marie Louise had to give up her project of bringing Duke d'Enghien to Poland, she centred her hope on Sobieski and the marriage between her two protegés (which happened).
+Rumours pointed her out as the mother of her successor as queen and grand duchess, Marie Casimire, through adultery, but there is no evidence to these rumours.
+She certainly had a close relationship with Marie Casimire, whom she educated on political matters and, according to Robert Nisbet Bain, spoiled her in the process.
+After Marie Louise had to give up her project of bringing Duke d'Enghien to Poland, she centred her hope on John III Sobieski and a marriage between her two protegés, which did come to pass.

 The long reign of Marie Louise Gonzaga is poorly assessed by both contemporaries and historians.
-Together with Bona Sforza, she was without a doubt the most energetic and the most important Polish queen and Lithuanian grand duchess of the modern age and played an instrumental role in repulsing the Swedish armies during the Deluge, but it was her stubborn nature and ambitious plans for reform that led to her demise.
+Together with Bona Sforza, she was one of the most energetic Polish queens and Lithuanian grand duchesses of the modern age and played an instrumental role in repulsing the Swedish armies during the Deluge, but her stubborn nature would ultimately frustrate her ambitious plans for reform.